Niklas94/SO-Exercises/README.md

 will inform of this.

 ## How to run
-The input file has to be put into the same directory as the **parsexml.py** file.
+The input file has to be put up one level from the  **parsexml.py** file.
 The input file to be run on can be changed in the **parsexml.py** file at the top.
 To run the code simply run parsexml.py with python by issuing the command ``python parsexml.py''.